filecoin-project/filecoin-docs/content/en/about-filecoin/faq.md

 To avoid extortion, always ensure you store your data with a fairly decentralized set of storage providers (and note: it's pretty difficult for a storage provider to be sure they are the only person storing a particular piece of data, especially if you encrypt the data).

-Miners currently provide a 'dumb box' interface and will serve anyone any data they have.
-Maybe in the future, storage providers will offer ACLs and logins and such, but that requires that you trust the storage provider.
+Storage providers currently provide a 'dumb box' interface and will serve anyone any data they have.
+Maybe in the future, storage providers will offer access control lists (ACLs) and logins and such, but that requires that you trust the storage provider.
 The recommended (and safest) approach here is to encrypt data you don't want others to see yourself before storing it.

 ### How do you update data stored on Filecoin?